arantespp/arantespp.com/posts/zettelkasten/product-manager.md

   - keep the team aware of the product status;
   - define the right metrics for the product.

-- PMs have a closer relationship with other departments: engineering, marketing, design, finances.
+- PMs have a closer relationship with other departments: engineering, marketing, design, and finances.

 ## References